 Diletta Melani graduated in classical literature at the University of Florence.
 A former student of the British Institute of Florence, she began working at the front office of the Institute in 2001 then became head of reception staff.
 She has held the Exams Coordinator post since 2002.

 Penny Walsh - Head of Finance and Resources

-Penny joined the Institute in March 2015 as Head of Finance and Resources.
-Previous to this she was Head of Corporate Services at the British Embassy in Rome.
-She worked for the Foreign and Commonwealth Office for 25 years in various roles in London and abroad including Deputy Ambassador in the British Embassy in Panama, and Head of the VIP visits section in the FCO.
+Penny joined the Institute in March 2015 as Head of Finance and Resources, previous to this she was Head of Corporate Services at the British Embassy in Rome.
+She worked for the Foreign and Commonwealth Office (FCO) for 25 years in various roles in London and abroad including Deputy Ambassador in the British Embassy in Panama, and Head of the VIP visits section in the FCO.
 She graduated from the University of Kent at Canterbury earning a Bachelor of Arts (Hons) in Europeans Studies and Computing and she holds a Post Graduate Certificate in Business Administration from the Open University.
 When she in not working for the Institute she works as a freelance translator (Italian > English) and in her free time she enjoys gardening, and cycling and walking in the beautiful Tuscan countryside.